xeroxpro/wsl2/README.md

 ![image](https://github.com/xeroxpro/wsl2/assets/40662677/b5ab0096-3def-4d7d-9b53-dbe7353ad12c)

 4.)
-To start the installation all you need to do is just type ".\setup.bat" and start the batch file to mange the installation part.
+To start the installation all you need to do is just type ".\setup.bat" and start the batch file to manage the installation part.

 ![image](https://github.com/xeroxpro/wsl2/assets/40662677/a794175f-20ec-4157-ba9c-998ea7c833d4)